 Laura, originally from Portland, Oregon via Medellin, Colombia, has a BA in International Relations and Vocal/Flute Performance from American University in Washington DC.
 She previously worked for the American Enterprise Institute, ultimately becoming their Assistant Director of Events.
 After five years at AEI and a move to New York City, she joined HxA after planning the first ever HxA Open Mind Conference.

 Musa has M.A. degrees in Sociology and Philosophy, and B.A. degrees in Near Eastern Studies and Philosophy.
-Prior to joining Columbia, he served as an instructor in Government & Public Service at the University of Arizona and managed an academic consortium that studies conflict in the Middle East.
+Prior to joining Columbia, he served as an instructor in Government & Public Service at the University of Arizona and managed an academic consortium that studied Middle East conflicts.

 Readers can connect to his research and social media via his website, musaalgharbi.com.

 As a Research Associate, Nick helps to identify opportunities for HxA to participate in public discussions, expand our network, and deploy our expertise.
 He works to produce content for the HxA website and his writing is featured in national media outlets.